hyosung11/Launch-School/Courses/JS129/practice_problems.md

 Despite the similarities to the code in the previous question, this code doesn't work the same way.
 That's because we're reassigning `Ninja.prototype` to an entirely new object instead of mutating the original prototype object.
 The prototype for the `ninja` object doesn't change; it's still the original prototype defined during the constructor's invocation.
 Thus, JavaScript can't find the `swingSword` method in the prototype chain of `ninja`.

-### 7.6 Implement the method described in the comments below:
+### 7.6 Implement the method described in the comments below

 ```js
 function Ninja() {